armory/documentation/_operator_reference/providers.md

 ### Clusters parameters

 - `name`: (*Required*)  The name of the cluster.
-- `caCertFile`: Root certificate file to trust for connections to the cluster
+- `caCertFile`: Root certificate file to trust for connections to the cluster.
+File needs to be present on the machine running Spinnaker.
+Supports encrypted file.
 - `dcosUrl`: (*Required*) URL of the endpoint for the DC/OS cluster's admin router.
 - `insecureSkipTlsVerify`:  If true, disables verification of certificates from the cluster (insecure).
 - `loadBalancer`: Configuration for a DC/OS load balancer